 You will officially become a candidate on being so nominated in accordance with section 5 of the Elections Ordinance, 2009.
-Nominations must be delivered to the Returning Officer not later than noon on the last day appointed for the nomination of candidates, which date will be specified in the Writ of Election.
+Nominations must be delivered to the Returning Officer not later than noon on 20 August 2025, as specified in the writ of election.

-Once you have officially become a candidate, you are entitled to a copy of the Register of Electors.
+Once you have officially become a candidate, you are entitled to a copy of the register of electors effective from 1 July 2025.